 In accordance with Statement of Financial Accounting Standards No. 123 (revised 2004), Share-Based Payment ("Statement No. 123R"), all share-based payments, including grants of stock option awards and restricted stock awards, are recognized in the Company's income statement based on their fair values.
-Statement No. 123R was adopted by the Company on January 1, 2006 using the "modified prospective" transition method.
 Under the fair value recognition provisions of Statement No. 123R, stock-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense on a straight-line basis over the requisite service period of the award.

-As of September 30, 2008, the Company had two stock-based employee compensation plans, the Stock Incentive Plan ("Incentive Plan") and the Employee Stock Purchase Plan ("ESPP").
+As of March 31, 2009, the Company had two stock-based employee compensation plans, the Stock Incentive Plan ("Incentive Plan") and the Employee Stock Purchase Plan ("ESPP"), each as amended and restated in February 2008 and approved by the Company's stockholders in May 2008.
 In addition, during 2007, the Company made an inducement grant outside of the Incentive Plan and ESPP to recruit a new employee to a key position within the Company.
-Prior to January 1, 2006, the Company accounted for all share-based payments under the recognition and measurement provisions of Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees ("APB Opinion No. 25"), and other related interpretations, as permitted by Statement of Financial Accounting Standards No. 123, Accounting for Stock-Based Compensation ("Statement No. 123").
-No stock-based compensation cost related to the Company's employees was recognized in the Statements of Operations for any period ending prior to January 1, 2006.
-Stock-based compensation expense of \$4,508,909 (\$4,276,748 of expense related to the Incentive Plan, \$119,883 of expense related to the ESPP, and \$112,278 of expense related to the inducement grant) was recognized during the first nine months of 2008, while \$4,370,552 (\$4,187,367 of expense related to the Incentive Plan, \$108,333 of expense related to the ESPP, and \$74,852 of expense related to the inducement grant) was recognized during the first nine months of 2007.
+Stock-based compensation expense of approximately \$1,328,000 (\$1,250,000 of expense related to the Incentive Plan, \$40,000 of expense related to the ESPP, and \$38,000 of expense related to the inducement grant) was recognized during the first three months of 2009, while approximately \$1,593,000 (\$1,516,000 of expense related to the Incentive Plan, \$39,000 of expense related to the ESPP, and \$38,000 of expense related to the inducement grant) was recognized during the first three months of 2008.

-As of September 30, 2008, there was \$10,468,096 of total unrecognized compensation cost related to non-vested employee stock option awards and stock awards granted by the Company.
-That cost is expected to be recognized as follows: \$1,334,641 in the remainder of 2008, \$4,661,443 in 2009, \$3,427,749 in 2010, \$956,221 in 2011, and \$88,042 in 2012.
+As of March 31, 2009, there was approximately \$8,590,000 of total unrecognized compensation cost related to non-vested stock option awards and stock awards granted by the Company.
+That cost is expected to be recognized as follows: \$3,597,000 in the remainder of 2009, \$3,510,000 in 2010, \$1,136,000 in 2011, \$310,000 in 2012, and \$37,000 in 2013.

-Statement 123R also requires that the benefits from tax deductions in excess of recognized compensation cost should be reported as a financing cash flow rather than as an operating cash flow.
+Statement No. 123R also requires that the benefits from tax deductions in excess of recognized compensation cost should be reported as a financing cash flow rather than as an operating cash flow.
 The Company has never recognized any benefits from such tax deductions, as the Company has always maintained a loss position.